rkh256/learn-react/egghead-beginner-guide/notes.md

 ReactDOM.render(element, rootElement);
 ```

+## Ordering of props, and how its like Object.assign

 The order of props on the element is important.
 The ordering can be used to overwrite or provide default values.
-This works exactly like Object.assign.
+This works like Object.assign.

 In this example props.className will get overwritten with "ps-container"